RobisonTorres/Automate_Python/Lottery_Score/README.md

 4. Choose a function:

-    * To check the your score:
+    * To check the score:
     ```bash
    python checking_score.py
     ```